-Hillsborough County officials say a formal hearing on July 30 will decide the fate of the charter school, which is named after the Rev. Arthur T. Jones, pastor of Bible-Based Fellowship Church.
+Hillsborough County officials say a which is named after the Rev. Arthur T. Jones, pastor of Bible-Based Fellowship Church.

 Readers and parents of students at the academy have weighed in on whether they think the school should remain open or close.

 Here are some excerpts of reader comments from last week's story:

 - "It's our tax dollars paying for this (and the students are also paying a price).
 They had their chance and they didn't make it.
 Close it." - Rachele Shearl

 - "I am deeply saddened by the turn of events.
 My son is thriving beyond measure at this school and the teachers and principal deserve all of the credit and the thanks.
 It is so disappointing that a group of individuals with nothing invested like we do (children, education, jobs, etc.) has so much authority without any oversight.
 They could not see that there are things more valuable than money.
 The greatest hurt is that we all saw the value in what our children were learning.
 We saw the value in our staff and our principal.
 And we have exhausted every reasonable option to try to spin this into something positive.
 I feel defeated and sad for my child." - Lisa S.